 Fussy eaters and failure to thrive

 To understand this issue well and to learn how to introduce foods into the menu of the fussy eaters, please read the chapter “It’s feeding time.
-Oh, no!” in the GAPS book.
-This chapter will provide you with an effective practical structured approach for getting your fussy child to eat pretty much everything you cook.
+Oh, no!” in the first GAPS book (Gut and Psychology Syndrome).
+This chapter will provide you with an effective practical structured approach for getting your fussy child or an adult in your care to eat pretty much everything you cook.
+Please also read the chapter Addictions in the second GAPS book (Gut and Physiology Syndrome), which will give a full explanation for where fussy eating comes from in adults and children.

 Most GAPS patients are fussy with food limiting their diet to starchy and sweet foods, particularly children.
 They get trapped in a vicious cycle of cravings and dependency on the very foods that harm them and refuse all other foods.
 This problem is particularly pronounced in autism.